 Printer resolution is reported in dots per inch (dpi), or the number of distinct dots of ink that can produce over the distance of one inch.
 Usually this is expressed as a single number, such as 600 dpi.
 Some models are able to produce more dots vertically than horizontally and will express their resolution in two numbers, such as 1200 x 600 dpi.
 This greater vertical resolution has more to do with the speed at which the paper is fed than how ink is being put on the page, so it's best to think of the second, smaller number as the functional resolution in those situations.

 Some models may advertise astronomically high resolutions of greater than 9000 dpi.
 These models are almost assuredly using optimized dpi.
-This is a process that places multiple dots of differing colors at the same spot on the page.
+This is a process that places multiple dots of different colors at the same spot on the page.
 This technique can produce vivid images and colors, but uses a lot of ink, and requires thicker paper (cheap, thin paper will come out oversaturated and soggy).

-Unless you're planning on printing high quality photos, you don't really need to worry about dpi.
+Unless you're planning on printing high-quality photos, you don't really need to worry about dpi.
 Basic text and logos look crisp as low as 300 dpi, which is a lower resolution than the vast majority of models currently available.
 Photos look great at 1200 dpi, and it is unlikely you'll notice any significant improvement in quality beyond that point.

 We did a rigorous side by side quality comparison of photos produced by all the products we tested.
 This will give you a good idea of what to expect in terms of photo quality.
 However, we did not test any photo specific models.
 If you're looking to mostly print photos you should consider a dedicated model.